-Artificial intelligence (AI) is reshaping industries from health care to finance, and investors are increasingly investing in AI stocks as a way to capture that growth.
+Artificial intelligence (AI) is reshaping industries from health care to finance, and many investors are investing in AI stocks as a way to gain exposure to the rapidly expanding market.
 AI stocks represent companies that are building or leveraging AI technology, including using cutting-edge algorithms, creating large language models or other generative AI, designing advanced chips, or applying AI to transform traditional business processes like manufacturing.

-In this 2025 AI guide, we’ll spotlight some promising AI investment opportunities, helping you navigate a rapidly changing market, which can also be volatile and risky.
+This 2026 AI guide offers an overview of the rapidly changing market, which can be both volatile and risky.
 To keep pace with new developments, this guide is updated quarterly, to help ensure you always have the latest insights at your fingertips.

 Key Points